baldez300/Metropolia-AI-FAQ/README.md

-# 📚 Metropolia Course FAQ Assistant
+# 📚 Metropolia UAS Course FAQs Assistant

-A Flask web application that leverages OpenAI's LLMs to help Metropolia students and staff get instant answers to questions about course materials.
-Simply paste lecture notes and ask a question, the AI will provide a concise, helpful response.
+A small Flask web application that integrates the OpenAI API to provide an AI-powered Course FAQ Assistant.
+The backend (`app.py`) exposes an `/ask` endpoint that validates input and queries OpenAI, while the frontend (`templates/index.html`, `static/script.js`, `static/styles.css`) provides a simple UI for pasting lecture text, asking questions, and viewing results.
+Tests are included (`tests/test_app.py`) and dependencies are listed in `requirements.txt`.

 ## 🎯 Problem Solved